Skip to main content

 • Recognize clinical scenarios where POCUS can be applied

-Please note that the dates for the current AOA CME cycle started January 1, 2022 and end December 31, 2024.
+Please note that the dates for the current AOA CME cycle started January 1, 2025 and ends December 31, 2027.

 Accreditation